nchenderson/HDS629notes/docs/02-MissingData.md

     + Roughly speaking, **MCAR** means that the probability of having a missing value is not related to **missing or observed** values of the data.

+    + Section 2.5 gives a more formal definition of MCAR.

 ---